 How property type can impact your home loan approval

-"Assuming a lender will accept every property is a mistake," buyer's advocate and property investment advisor Cate Bakos tells Finder.
+"Assuming a lender will accept every property is a mistake," buyer's advocate and property investment adviser Cate Bakos tells Finder.
 "I've seen investors purchase properties with limited kitchen facilities in place only to be shocked when the property is rejected altogether by the lender."